- Key Features of the OTD Program

 Excellent preparation to pass the national certification examination

-The total number of graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination within 12 months of graduation from the program over the 3 most recent calendar years from 2011-2013 was 57 out of 57, which is an average pass rate of 85%.
-During that 3-year time period, the program had 54 graduates.
+The total number of graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination within 12 months of graduation from the program over the 3 most recent calendar years from 2011-2013 was 57 out of 57, which is an average pass rate of 100%.
+During that 3 year time period, the program had 57 graduates.
 Graduates must pass this examination to be eligible for licenses in their respective states.
 See “Accreditation Status and Licensing Information”.

 Attend a graduate program in occupational therapy

-OT was designed from its inception as a graduate program.
+The OT program was designed from its inception as a graduate program.
 We were the first graduate-level occupational therapy program in the state of Ohio and have over two decades of experience with graduate-level programming.
 Beginning in 2005, we offered the first Occupational Therapy Doctorate (OTD) in Ohio and the first OTD program in the nation at a public institution.
 We believe that the OTD is the wave of the future.
 The American Occupational Therapy Association Board of Directors has issued a Position Statement advocating doctoral preparation for entry-level practice by 2025.
 See www.aota.org to read their position statement.

 For more information